memgraph/docs/cypher-manual/functions.md

 ## User-defined Memgraph Magic functions

-Memgraph offers flexibility of creating a custom functions.
-When supported builtin functions are not enough, there is a way to define a custom one by using `C`, `C++`, `Python` or `Rust` programming language.
-Mechanism of [query modules](../memgraph/reference-guide/query-modules)  enables to integrate custom functionality.
+Memgraph offers the flexibility of implementing custom functions.
+When supported built-in functions are not enough, there is an option to define a custom one by using C, C++, Python or Rust.
+The mechanism of [query modules](../memgraph/reference-guide/query-modules) enables the integration of custom functionalities.

-Semantically, functions should be a small fragments of functionality that do not require long computations and large memory consumption.
+Semantically, functions should be a small fragment of functionality that does not require long computations and large memory consumption.
 The only requirement for functions is to not modify the graph.
-Mentioned functionality  offers the flexibility in terms of nested calls within the Cypher.
-Furthermore, the benefit of user-defined functions is large modularity and possibility to create your own functions if Memgraph builtin defined are not enough.
+Mentioned functionality offers flexibility in terms of nested calls within the Cypher.

-## Supported builtin functions
+## Supported built-in functions

 This section contains the list of supported functions.